CodiTramuntana/ct_table_for/README.md

 ## Usage

-To get started, just use the `table_for_for` helper.
+To get started, just use the `table_for` helper.
 Here's an example:

 ```erb
 <%= table_for Model, @collection %>